solidusio/solidus/guides/payments/payment-processing.md

   `purchase!` is called, meaning the payment is authorized and captured.
 This occurs even if the payment's state is already `completed`.
 - If the `Spree::PaymentMethod`'s `auto_capture` attribute is set to `false`, then the payment is authorized but not captured.
-This occurs even if if the payment's state is already `completed`.
+This occurs even if the payment's state is already `completed`.

 Note that `completed` payments can also transition to `processing`.
 Calling